How to Start a PTA/PTO in Your School | A Step-by-Step Guide

 13.2 Set up membership fees

 Many PTA/PTOs charge membership fees.
-Some may be concerned that it could limit interest, but when parents know the perks and benefits of being a member, they happen to show more interest.
-Plus, PTO and PTAs will be creating a sense of community by creating membership programs for their organizations.
-It also ensures a steady flow of income.
+Some may be concerned that it could limit interest, but when parents know the perks and benefits of being a member, they’ll show more interest.
+Plus, PTO and PTAs create a sense of community through membership programs.
+These programs also ensure a steady flow of income.

 Giving people an easy way to donate will increase the amount you collect.
 When creating an online donation page, you should add different amounts and how each amount can help students and parents.
-For example, the below online donation page is created by Peck Slip PTA for their Bridge the Gap fundraising campaign.
+For example, Peck Slip PTA added compelling reasoning for each giving amount on their Bridge the Gap fundraising campaign.

 Events have dual purposes of raising funds and introducing your PTA/PTO to the community.
 Ensure all events your group holds include both goals.
-Events do not have to be galas or other in-person events.
-You can hold virtual events as well, or hybrid ones that can attract all types of potential audiences or donors to your event.
+Otherwise, get creative with the type of events you host!

 Donorbox Live™ Kiosk is here to help.
-This app will help turn your Android or iOS tablet into a donation kiosk by pairing it with a card reader device to accept in-person cashless donations.
+This app turns your Android or iOS tablet into a donation kiosk by pairing it with a card reader device to accept in-person, cashless donations.
 Your supporters can easily tap, dip, or swipe their credit or debit cards or use their digital wallets to make a swift donation.
-That’s how simple it is!
+Learn more about donation kiosks here.

-PTA/PTOs are an excellent way for parents and families to involve themselves in their children’s education and future.
-After registering with the state and IRS, your PTA/PTO can form committees, projects, and fundraising events that work best for your community.
+PTAs and PTOs are an excellent way for parents and families to involve themselves in their children’s education and future.
+After registering with the state and IRS, your PTA can form committees, projects, and fundraising events that work best for your community.

-Fundraising for PTAs and PTOs can feel overwhelming for parents with no experience, but Donorbox can help your organization with ideas, along with tips and resources to make the process easier.
-Check out our nonprofit blog and subscribe to the newsletter for that.
+Fundraising for PTAs and PTOs can feel overwhelming for parents with no experience, but Donorbox can help your organization with tools, tips, and support to fuel your mission.
+Check out our Nonprofit Blog and subscribe to the newsletter to receive our best resources in your inbox.

 As your fundraising committee works to find ways to raise money, visit our website to learn more about Donorbox, its features, and the advanced fundraising tools we provide to fuel your efforts.